TEN CRAVES IS OUR ONLINE SERIES THAT ROUNDS UP ALL THE BEST PRODUCT LAUNCHES AND MUST-KNOW FASHION HAPPENINGS WEEK IN, WEEK OUT.

 LOUIS VUITTON TAKES TO THE SLOPES

 Louis Vuitton is hitting the slopes this winter and giving ski season a facelift with its LV Ski 2024 collection.
 Featuring technical sportswear, après-ski cosies, everyday ensembles and a surplus of monogram accessories – not to mention the shearling-meets-suede bags – the capsule sees a reprise of the label’s Mirror Silver colourway – which washes itself over cross-bodies and tote bags alike.
 Meanwhile all-weather nylon gilets with quilted topstitching pay tribute to Louis Vuitton’s Malletage trunk design and cashmere knits are paired with sports leggings and knee-high shearling boots.
-Hit the slopes Louis Vuitton’s frosty and festive seasonal fashions.
+Hit the slopes in Louis Vuitton’s frosty and festive seasonal fashions.
 FGB

 What a strange Crowd!
 LOEWE Unveils Star-Studded Campaign Shot by Juergen Teller